vasilakisfil/Introspected-REST/README.md

 > induces simple, visible, reusable, and cacheable through data-oriented integration
 > induces evolvable (loose coupling) via late binding of application transitions

-## Capabilities of a modern API
+## Requirements from a modern API

-Provide a ORM to client over HTTP
+In 2017 we have progressed so much on Resty APIs that now we essentially have to provide an ORM to the client over the HTTP (or any other protocol).

-* Sparse fields
+###### Sparse fields
+> Collection and resource

+The client needs to be able to ask and get specific attributes of the resource representation.
-* Granular permissions
+###### Granular permissions
+> Collection and resource

+The same representation could have a set of attributes or a subset of that set based on the user role and permissions

-* Associations on demand
+###### Associations on demand
+> Collection and resource

+The client should be able to ask related associations to the main initial resource, in the same request.

-* Sorting & pagination
+###### Sorting & pagination
+> Collection only

+The client should be able to sort based on one or more attributes and paginate the collection based on the page, page size and possible an offset.

-* Filtering collections
+###### Filtering collections
+> Collection only
+The client should be able to run any sort of collection filtering, as long as it does not pose any security thread or slows down the API performance.

-* Aggregation queries
+###### Aggregation queries
-* Hypermedia Driven
+> Collection only
+The client should be able to run any sort of aggregation queries, as long as it does not pose any security thread or slows down the API performance.

-* **Date types**
+###### **Data types**
+> Collection and resource

+The client should know the data types of the attributes of the requested representation of a resource.
+Message formats (like JSON) provide some data types but they are pretty basic.
+We need to know for instance

-Great! let's see the API specs proposed as today, March 2017..
+Great! let's see the API specs proposed as today, April 2017..

 ## API Specs Today
 ### Our use case
-In our use case we will follow the aforementioned points of the REST model.
+In our use case we will follow the aforementioned points of the `REST` model.

 Our use case is a minature of Twitter.
 Specifically, in our API domain, we have a `User` resource and a `Micropost` resource with the following attributes: